AbdullahFathan/AbdullahFathan/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Engineering at Brawijaya University.
-- 🌱 &nbsp; Learning more about mobile and web development.
+- 🌱 &nbsp; Learning more about mobile and web development using flutter, bloc/cubit, react, and etc.

 <h3> 🛠 &nbsp;Tech Stack</h3>